Devolution

 Council leaders would be expected to continue to focus on leading their areas and delivering vital services for their communities.
 However, council leaders would be expected to work closely with directly elected Mayors in their areas.

 No, the new Mayoral Strategic Authority is a regional level of government which will primarily take on roles currently held by national government departments.
 Local councils will continue to exist and deliver the services the county and district councils currently provide.
-The government is separately making changes to the setup of local councils – see Local Government Reorganisation FAQs below – but this is not related to setting up a Mayoral Strategic Authority.
+The government is separately making changes to the setup of local councils – see the Local Government Reorganisation page and FAQs – but this is not related to setting up a Mayoral Strategic Authority.

 Receive information on council services, news and events by email.

-Subscribe© 2025 Basingstoke and Deane Borough Council
+© 2026 Basingstoke and Deane Borough Council